 - trowel, bidet, unscented castile soap, camp towel

-- Leukotape, foot cream (Squirell’s Nut Butter), gauze, lip balm, ear plugs
+- Leukotape, gauze, foot cream (Squirell’s Nut Butter), lip balm, ear plugs

-- neosporin, alcohol wipes, benadryl, tylenol, ibuprofen, loperamide
+- neosporin, alcohol wipes, tylenol, ibuprofen, loperamide

-- tent patches, small multitool
+- tent patches, small multitool(?)

 Advice